-- Preheat oven to 350 degrees.
-Line a baking sheet with parchment paper or a silipat mat and set aside.
+- Preheat the oven to 350°F (177°C).
+Line a large baking sheet with parchment paper or a silicone baking mat and set aside.

-- In a small bowl using a handheld mixer, mix together the butter, brown sugar, and granulated sugar until smooth.
-Add in the egg yolk and vanilla and mix until fully combined.
+- In a medium-sized mixing bowl using an electric mixer, beat the butter, brown sugar, and granulated sugar together for 1 to 2 minutes or until well combined.

 - Mix in the egg yolk and vanilla extract until fully combined, stopping to scrape down the sides of the bowl as needed.